 Include your original query and the agent’s partial request

 This one was so important to me when I was a literary agent.
-Otherwise, when I sat down to read your partial a week to two weeks later I had to go hunting through my files to find the original e-mail to refresh my memory, and even though I keep them in one place sometimes they’re hard to find, and it took forever, and made me Mr. Cranky McCrankyagent, and I wanted to be in a good mood when I was reading partials.
+When someone sent me a whole new email, when I sat down to read a partial a week to two weeks later I had to go hunting through my files to find the original e-mail to refresh my memory, it took forever, and made me Mr. Cranky McCrankyagent.

 Take the opportunity to personalize the note